Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing: The Proposed Sensing Metric and Problem Formulation

 where $|{\bm P}|={\bm \rho}^{\rm T}{\bm W}_p{\bm \rho}$, and

+The newly derived CRLB expressions in \eqref{eq:CRLB location U} and \eqref{eq:CRLB velocity H} represent explicit functions of the PA coefficient vector ${\bm \rho}$, thereby serving as effective and tractable sensing performance metrics.

-\section{Problem Formulation}
+\subsection{Problem Formulation}

-In general, a higher power budget leads to improved sensing and communication performance.
-This section investigates a novel PA scheme aimed at maximizing the overall performance of CF MIMO-ISAC systems.
-Depending on specific application requirements, the optimization objective can be either sensing or communication performance, while the quality of service (QoS) requirement of the other function is incorporated as a constraint in the optimization model.
+This section formulates the PA problem by maximizing the overall performance of CF MIMO-ISAC systems.
+Depending on specific application requirements, the optimization objective can be either sensing or communication performance, while the requirement of the other functionality is incorporated as a constraint in the optimization model.